 Streamline communication with partners

-If you’re on a paid version of Slack, you can bring all these benefits to your work with external organizations by inviting them to a shared channel.
-Use shared channels to keep clients, accounts, agencies and partners in the loop and give everyone a shared view of progress and success.
+If you’re on a paid version of Slack, you can bring all these benefits to your work with external organizations through Slack Connect.
+Use channels in Slack Connect to keep clients, accounts, agencies and partners in the loop and give everyone a shared view of progress and success.

-This way of working also means no more thinking about whether to contact someone using SMS or WhatsApp, or email, or Facebook Messenger.
+This way of working also means no more thinking about whether to contact someone using SMS or WhatsApp, email or Facebook Messenger.
 Instead, all your workplace communication is in one tidy place: Slack.

 Ready to move your team from email to Slack?
 Get started here.